react-querybuilder/react-querybuilder/docs/api/export.md

 ### Validation

-The validation options (`validator` and `fields`) only affect the output when `format` is "sql", "parameterized", "parameterized_named", or "mongodb".
+The validation options (`validator` and `fields` – see [Validation](./validation) for more information) only affect the output when `format` is "sql", "parameterized", "parameterized_named", or "mongodb".
 If the `validator` function returns `false`, the `fallbackExpression` will be returned.
 Otherwise, groups and rules marked as invalid (either by the validation map produced by the `validator` function or the result of the field-based `validator` function) will be ignored.

 Example: